An inguinal hernia is a bulge in your groin area which can be painful and can sometimes cause life-threatening complications.

-Inguinal hernias are quite common.
-They mainly affect men, who are eight times more likely to have an inguinal hernia than women.
+Inguinal hernias affect men eight times more often than women.
 Inguinal hernias are also more likely when you’re older.

 Babies born with a weakness in their abdominal muscles can develop an inguinal hernia in childhood or later in life.
 This is sometimes referred to as an indirect inguinal hernia.

 An inguinal hernia won’t go away on its own and in itself is not necessarily dangerous.
 However, it can lead to life-threatening complications and therefore needs treatment to repair it ie surgery.

 Inguinal hernias do not usually cause persistent pain but often cause discomfort or pain when you cough, sneeze, bend over or lift a heavy object.
 You may first notice a hernia after straining yourself eg lifting a heavy object.

 Inguinal hernia symptoms include:

 Occasionally, a hernia can become trapped (incarcerated) and/or the blood supply cut off (strangulated).
 Strangulated hernias are more common with small hernias or femoral hernias.

 Incarcerated inguinal hernias and strangulated inguinal hernias require urgent medical treatment as they can be life-threatening.
 If you notice any of the following symptoms you should therefore seek immediate medical attention: